daniel-dihardja/ai-doc-generator/output/documentation-button.md

 ## 8. Best Practices

 - Use the component with clear and meaningful labels.
-- Avoid overloading the component with too many variations.
+- Avoid using too many visual variants in the same context.
-- Keep performance in mind when using with dynamic content.
+- Use the loading state only when performing a long-running task.

 ---